 - Do not overlook Customs Special Procedures, but duty savings need to be balanced against the increased compliance costs.

-If you would like further guidance on any of the topics covered in the webinar, please do not hesitate to contact Mark Hetherington, VAT Partner, on 0191 243 6073 or at email@example.com; or Ian Coulthard, VAT Senior Manager, on 0191 243 6017 or at firstname.lastname@example.org.
+If you would like further guidance on any of the topics covered in the webinar, please do not hesitate to contact our VAT Specialists Mark Hetherington, VAT Partner, at email@example.com; or Ian Coulthard, VAT Senior Manager, at firstname.lastname@example.org.